trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/DMLRecipes.md

 ```

-### `public static Database upsertAccountViaDatabaseMethod(Account acct, Boolean allOrNothing, System accessLevel)`
+### `public static Database.UpsertResult upsertAccountViaDatabaseMethod(Account acct, Boolean allOrNothing, System.AccessLevel accessLevel)`

-Upserts an account with a potential of all or nothing, using the `Database.upsert` method
+Upserts an account with a potential of all or nothing, using
+the `Database.upsert` method

 #### Parameters